scalapenos/stamina/README.md

 low-level serialization code.

-Most of these problems arise from the simple fact that versioning and migration were never part of the design.
+Most of these problems arise from the simple fact that versioning and migration were never part of the design of such serialization systems.

 ## Goals / Approach